The land transport agreement with Switzerland

 The Agreement on the European Economic Area basically extends the EU internal market to Norway, Iceland and Liechtenstein.
 As regards road transport this entails that these three countries apply the EU road transport rules just as the EU Member States.
 Annex XIII of the EEA Agreement contains the EU transport acquis and is regularly updated by decisions of the EEA Joint Committee.

-As regards passenger transport the INTERBUS agreement covers occasional services between the EU and Croatia, Turkey, Albania, Bosnia-Herzegovina, FYROM, Montenegro and Moldova.
+As regards passenger transport the INTERBUS agreement covers occasional services between the EU and Ukraine, Turkey, Albania, Bosnia-Herzegovina, FYROM, Montenegro and Moldova.
 The Commission has proposed to amend the agreement and adopted a recommendation to Council, which is under discussion.

 The agreement provides for a harmonised regulatory framework to facilitate passenger services betweens these countries.